John Sutton (footballer): Motherwell

-Hearts
+Heart of Midlothian

 On 25 May 2011, Sutton signed for Heart of Midlothian (Hearts).
 Making his debut against Rangers at Ibrox on 23 July, Sutton started the first three matches of the season including Hearts Europa League tie against Paks, in which he won a penalty.
 His fortunes changed under new manager Paulo Sergio as his appearances became limited to substitute appearances and the odd start prompting doubts about his future at the club, though Sergio denied this.
 He scored his first goals for the club on 13 August against Aberdeen scoring twice in a 3–0 win in one of his few starts.
 Despite his lack of games Sergio and Sutton both denied he didn't have a future at the club.
 Sutton came on as a substitute in Hearts 3–1 victory over Hibernian in the Edinburgh derby on 2 January 2012, to assist two goals.
 In his debut season he made 18 appearances, scoring 3 times before being sent on loan in February 2012, to Australian side Central Coast Mariners.

 On his return he played in Hearts four pre-season games scoring three times, becoming Hearts main striker under new manager John McGlynn.
 Sutton stated on his return that If Sergio was still in charge then I wouldn't be anywhere near the first team.
 On 4 August 2012, Sutton scored from the penalty spot in a 2–0 win over St Johnstone.

 After Hearts entered administration in June 2013, Sutton was made redundant by the club as he refused to accept a pay cut.
 Following his departure, Sutton explained that he had been told by Hearts that he didn't feature in their future plans, insisting he was no traitor to the club, and admitted joining the club was a mistake in the first place.